 5. World of Phalaenopsis, Genting Highlands

 Genting Highlands’ World of Phalaenopsis is truly a sight for sore eyes.
 Though technically not an urban park, this idyllic orchid farm is Malaysia’s largest grower of phalaenopsis (moth orchids), a species native to the region.
-You’ll find an assortment of orchid varieties in full bloom daily, with guided tours that explain how to care for these owers at home. waltexbiotec.com
+You’ll find an assortment of orchid varieties in full bloom daily, with guided tours that explain how to care for these flowers at home.

 6. Taman Tugu, Kuala Lumpur

 Taman Tugu is a lush 66-acre urban park in KL known for its forest trails and rainforest conservation efforts.
-Over 4000 trees have been planted in the park since it first opened in 2018, in addition to the existing flora that have been tagged for preservation.
+Over 4000 trees have been planted in the park since it first opened in 2018, in addition to the existing flora that has been tagged for preservation.
 On your hikes, spot the 200 indigenous tree species that now inhabit the site, including the endangered Meranti and Keruing.
 The park has plans to unveil even more trails across its space.